 Boron does not generally make ionic bonds, it forms stable covalent bonds.

-Boron can transmit portions of infrared light.
+Although opaque to visible light, boron can transmit portions of infrared light.

 Boron is a poor room temperature conductor of electricity but its conductivity improves markedly at higher temperatures.